yoonhyejin/airflow-with-bigquery-guide/docs/03-write-dag.md

 ## Create a Model Object with BigQueryOperator

-First, create a dag model with BigQueryOperator in `tutorial_dags.py`.
+First, create a DAG model with BigQueryOperator in `tutorial_dags.py`.
 ```python

 from airflow import models